rust-lang/lang-team/projects/align-ptr.md

 It has also been suggested that `size` be allowed as an input value, to request that a type have alignment equal to its own size.

-This charter considers it **out of scope** to persue the general concept of const expressions within an `align` attribute.
+Other fixed-name values might be determined to be useful during the project, but this charter considers it **out of scope** to persue the general concept of const expressions within an `align` attribute.
 It's not impossible to design, but that's a much bigger project than this project group is setting out to do.

 ## Links and related work